BiRG/pyopls/README.md

 ##### Orthogonal Projection to Latent Structures in Python.

 This pacakge provides a scikit-learn-style regressor to perform OPLS(-DA).
-OPLS is a pre-processing method to remove variation from the descriptor variables that are not correlated to the target variable.
+OPLS is a pre-processing method to remove variation from the descriptor variables that are not correlated to the target variable (1).

-A 1-component PLS regression is performed for indicative purposes.
+A 1-component PLS regression is performed to evaluate the filtering.

 This implementation is partially based on [Paul Anderson's MATLAB implementation](https://github.com/Anderson-Lab/OPLS).